KNett07/Branching/README.md

 ## Git Cheat Sheet

+Brief reference to git commands.
+Also practice with commit.

 * 'git init' - Initialize a local git repo in working directory
 * 'git status' - show state of local repo